|Location||1 week||2 weeks||3 weeks||4 weeks|

 |Transfers between Nadi Airport and Accommodation||Flights (and taxes) to and from Nadi, Fiji|

-Volunteers are required to submit a recent Working with Children Check or a police report – we can advise on how to arrange this.
+Medical Volunteering in Fiji will need a recent Working with Children Check or a police report – we can advise on how to arrange this.

 CONTINUING PROFESSIONAL DEVELOPMENT (‘CPD’) & PROFESSIONAL INDEMNITY